Panic causes most of the accidents in Scuba Diving, but you can avoid it.

 Take into account your personal dive training:

 - Stick to dives within your actual abilities and experience.
 You have a “skill level”, you extend this skill level gradually while gaining experience.

 If your comfort level does not match the planned dive then why are you doing the dive at all?

 - Gaining experience while doing progressively more difficult dives with experienced dive buddies is a great idea, but DON’T become a casualty due to peer pressure.

 If you have never been deeper than 50 ft / 15 M then why are you even considering a dive to 110 ft / 33M.
 That depth is way beyond your training and experience level and is going to stress you.

-- Keep your skills sharp, practise these at every opportunity.
+- Keep your skills sharp, practice these at every opportunity.
 If your weighting is correct, your trim good and your buoyancy under control then any and every dive you do is going to be “easy”.

 - Many divers have anxiety about clearing their masks.
 This is something you can overcome by practice.

 Practice in a shallow pool, practice in the bath, practice when you are holding a line during a safety stop.
 You should be able to clear a flooded mask easily and without losing buoyancy.